-The 16th World Scout Moot will take place in Ireland in July 2021 (dates to be confirmed shortly).
+The 16th World Scout Moot will take place in Ireland from 19th - 28th July 2021.
 The entry point to the Moot will be Dublin City.
 International Patrols will then explore the many wonders of Ireland on a collection of exciting and interesting trails in local countryside.
 The Patrols will then return to Dublin for the base camp feature of the Moot before returning home.

-Invitations and communications to International Commissioners will begin shortly.
+Invitations and communications to International Commissioners have already begun.

 The cost of the Moot will be confirmed shortly by the World Scout Committee but will be in line with the last Moot in Iceland and the World Scout Jamboree in USA.